janevalencia/nextjs-ssr-comments/README.md

 **To do this challenge, you need a strong understanding of HTML, CSS and JavaScript.**

-For the solution I develop here, I am taking it slightly further by using:
-- React framework: NextJS with Typescript
-- TailwindCSS
-- SASS

-You are free to choose other framework to craft your solution for this fun challenge!

-## The challenge

 Your challenge is to build out this interactive comments section and get it looking as close to the design as possible.
 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-We provide the data in a local `data.json` file, so use that to populate the content on the first load.
+We provide the sample data in a local `db.json` file to get you started!
 If you want to take it up a notch, feel free to build this as a full-stack CRUD application! 🚀

+For the solution I develop here, I am taking it slightly further by using:
+- Full-stack React App with NextJS with Typescript
+- TailwindCSS
+- SASS
+- MongoDB / Mongoose

+Again, you are free to choose other framework to craft your solution for this fun challenge!

 ### Requirement

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size (mobile & desktop).
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Create, Read, Update, and Delete comments and replies
+- Create, Read, Update, and Delete comments and replies.
-- Upvote and downvote comments
+- Upvote and downvote comments.
 - **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
 - **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.

-### Acceptance Criteria

-- First-level comments should be ordered by their score, whereas nested replies are ordered by time added.
+- First-level comments should be ordered by their score.
+- Nested replies are ordered by time added (earliest to latest).
 - Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
 - A confirmation modal should pop up before a comment or reply is deleted.
-- Adding a new comment or reply uses the `currentUser` object from within the `data.json` file.
+- Adding a new comment or reply uses the `currentUser` object from within the `db.json` file (or if you have used db / localStorage to store `currentUser`).
 - You can only edit or delete your own comments and replies.

 ## Assets